ActianCorp/integration-platform-docs/docs/integration-manager/agents-and-devices/managing-agents-and-devices.md

 The **Agents and Devices** page in Integration Manager provides a list of registered Agents and the ability to manage your Agents.

-To view and manage your resistered Agents:
+To view and manage your registered Agents:

 1. Select the **Agents** tab.
 2. The **Agents and Devices** page is displayed: